Terradue/doc-tep-geohazards/source/tutorials/QGIS.rst

-Map exoport
+Map Export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: assets/QGIS_icon.png

 This service allows to export images/results generated on the GEP as a high resolution map for a publication, promotion activities or work on a GIS desktop software.
 The input image must be in geoTIFF format.
-The output map is generated on a templated document with the dataset juxtaposed on the background map in the order of inputs for the defined extent and shows the specified title, description, credits, logo  and copyright.
+The output map is generated on a templated document with the dataset juxtaposed on the background map in the order of inputs provided, for the defined extent and shows the specified title, description, credits, logo  and copyright.
 The service generates as output:

 	- a map in PNG format (including a PNG world file)
 	- a map in PDF format